 What Happens if We Don’t Eat Enough Carbohydrate?

 Not supplying our body with enough carbohydrates means that the body will start to use less efficient sources of fuel.

 For example, either by breaking down muscle to use the protein for energy or converting fats to ‘ketone bodies’.
 This process is commonly known as ketosis, and whilst it is praised by supporters of the keto diet, it can have a whole host of negative side-effects including headaches, muscle cramps, difficulty focusing, constipation, and loss of energy (8).
 It’s important to remember that this is the body’s ‘back-up’ option to protect itself from starvation, not a weight-loss method.

 There are some medical uses for low-carbohydrate diets and the ketogenic diet.
 For example, the ketogenic diet is sometimes used in the treatment of certain types of childhood epilepsy.
 But this should only be done under close medical and dietetic supervision.
 See here for more information about the keto diet.

 Low-carbohydrate diets are also commonly lower in fibre, which as mentioned above, is essential for good bowel and heart health.
 Having a low fibre intake is also very likely to increase the risk of constipation – a very unpleasant side effect!

 Not eating enough carbohydrate-containing foods could also lead to under-fuelling by not consuming enough energy overall.
 If ongoing, this can lead to a reduction in metabolism and body systems functioning less efficiently.
-Female hormones are particularly sensitive to calorie and carbohydrate intake, so underfuelling in terms of carbohydrate intake can contribute to hormonal disruptions (watch this space for an article on this topic soon).
+Female hormones are particularly sensitive to calorie and carbohydrate intake, so underfuelling in terms of carbohydrate intake can contribute to hormonal disruptions.
+This article explains the role of carbohydrates for healthy female hormones.